Jibbolito/ml_ops/README.md

 - Computes accuracy for both model versions
 - Logs the outcome to `logs/ab_test_log_<timestamp>.txt` (accuracy per model + final comparison message)

+### Execution Flow: Forked Prediction Paths
+The A/B test script (`ab_test_runner.py`) simulates a forked execution flow by:
+- Loading two independently trained model variants (`model_a` and `model_b`)
+- Splitting the unseen evaluation dataset into two groups (Group A and Group B) using a deterministic hash on the ID field
+- Applying each model to its corresponding group in parallel code branches

+While this is implemented as a linear script, it effectively mimics a forked execution where two flows operate independently on different inputs using different model configurations.
+This structure provides a clean separation between model paths and supports isolated evaluation for reliable A/B comparisons.

+### Managing Multiple A/B Tests
+To support multiple concurrent or sequential A/B tests, we rely on:
+- Explicit flow version tags (e.g., `ab_test_round1`)
+- Model metadata tracking (`model_metadata.json`) that includes the flow version and hyperparameters
+- Timestamps in log filenames (e.g., `ab_test_log_20250527_141021.txt`)

+In a realistic setup:
+- A unique flow_version ID (e.g., `ab_test_depth10_vs_depth15`) could be used to label the test run
+- Each test log file would be stored with that version ID and timestamp
+- If using a tool like MLflow, test metadata (accuracy, parameters, timing) would be tagged and searchable

+#### Hypothetical Solution for Scaling A/B Tests
+If multiple A/B tests were to run concurrently, we would:
+- Create a registry mapping flow versions → model IDs
+- Include a `test_id` parameter in the A/B test runner script
+- Log results to `ab_test_<test_id>_<timestamp>.log`
+- Store evaluations in a centralized location or experiment tracker for comparison

+This would allow for robust historical comparison and reproducibility across test campaigns.